Professor Zenda Ofir is a South Africa scientist and independent international evaluation specialist, at present based near Geneva in Switzerland.

-In 2000, Zenda left the university to specialise in the evaluation of both development and research.
-She also has extensive experience in knowledge management.
-She is a generalist evaluator who works across many fields, from local to global level.
-She has visited more than 70 and conducted assignments in nearly 40 countries – primarily in Africa and Asia – for more than 40 bi- and multilateral organisations, government units, international NGOs, universities, science councils and philanthropic foundations.
-She has also advised international organisations such as UNDP, GAVI, CGIAR, AGRA, IFAD, CDI-IDS, CLEAR-AA and the Rockefeller Foundation’s evaluation office on evaluation policy or strategy.
+In 2000, Zenda left the university to specialise in the evaluation of both development and scientific research; she also has extensive experience in knowledge management.
+She is a generalist who has worked from local to global level on the interface of science, development and evaluation.
+She has visited around 80 and conducted assignments in more than 40 countries – primarily in Africa and Asia – for bi- and multilateral organisations, government units, international NGOs, universities, science councils and philanthropic foundations.
+She has also advised international organisations such as UNDP, GAVI, CGIAR, AGRA, IFAD, CDI-IDS, CLEAR-AA and the Rockefeller Foundation’s evaluation office on evaluation policy, or strategy and methodology.